 How can you limit the spread of COVID-19?

 In addition to getting vaccinated, it is important to take preventive actions to help limit the spread of COVID-19:

-- Wear a face covering in public places.
-Learn how and why.
+- Wear a face mask in public places.

 - Avoid close contact (keep a distance of at least 6 feet) with people who are sick and people outside of your household.